TheBlewish/Web-LLM-Assistant-Llamacpp-Ollama/README.md

 ## Personal Note

-I tried my best to create something that allows for the use of local llama.cpp run LLM's for web-searching, always in the past being frustrated that while services like ChatGPT could do web searching while local models were never easily able to.
+I tried my best to create something that allows for the use of local Llama.cpp run LLM's for web-searching, always in the past being frustrated that while services like ChatGPT could do web searching while local models were never easily able to.
+Now of course this program has been updated to also work with Ollama after several requests, so I have tried to give people what they want and now that is possible as well!

 Web-LLM Assistant represents countless hours of learning, coding, and problem-solving and is actually my first ever attempt at anything coding related especially anything I built from scratch.

 If anyone who knows a lot more then me wants to dive in and make this magnitudes better, that would be fantastic.
-I believe this is the best I can do at my current level of knowledge, it's still a work in proggress and has it's issues, but it's certainly better at searching the web then llama.cpp alone (which obviously cant at all).
-So at least in that respect I would say that my goal has been achieved although it certainly has it's problems, i'm pretty happy with what I made for my first ever coding project, would love to know what others think!
+I believe this is the best I can do at my current level of knowledge, it's still a work in proggress and likely has it's issues, if you find any issues please leave an issue on the github and I will try and fix it for you!